 Some studies suggest a genetic role in the development of the disease.

 It has been seen that about 40% of children born with this condition have a chromosomal abnormality whose most common abnormality is a condition called trisomy 13, in which there are three copies of chromosome 13 instead of the usual 2, one of each parent.

 In some cases, there is a change in a specific gene that causes the gene to act abnormally, resulting in the development of holoprosencephaly.

-The symptoms of holoprosencephaly vary according to the severity of the condition and the category to which the condition belongs.
+The symptoms of holoprosencephaly vary according to the severity of the condition and the category to which the state belongs.
 It can occur within a wide variety of clinical severity.

-Symptoms of Alobar holoprosencephaly : in this form of holoprosencephaly, there is absolutely no division of the brain and, as such, the child tends to have only one eye, a tubular nasal structure, cleft lip that can be unilateral or bilateral, and flattened nose
+Symptoms of Alobar holoprosencephaly: in this form of holoprosencephaly, there is absolutely no division of the brain and, as such, the child tends to have only one eye, a tubular nasal structure, a cleft lip that can be unilateral or bilateral, and flattened nose

-Symptoms of holoprosencephaly Lobar : in this form of holoprosencephaly, the brain is divided into two hemispheres but the cerebral hemisphere is fused.
-Symptoms may include bilateral cleft lip, eyes that are very close to each other and flattened nose.
+Symptoms of holoprosencephaly Lobar: in this form of holoprosencephaly, the brain is divided into two hemispheres, but the cerebral hemisphere is fused.
+Symptoms may include bilateral cleft lip, eyes very close to each other, and a flattened nose.

-Symptoms of middle interhemispheric holoprosencephaly : in this form of holoprosencephaly, the brain fuses from the middle and the symptoms include eyes that are very close to each other and the nose flattened and narrowed.
+Symptoms of middle interhemispheric holoprosencephaly: in this form of holoprosencephaly, the brain fuses from the center.
+The symptoms include eyes that are very close to each other and the nose flattened and narrowed.

 In addition, children with holoprosencephaly also tend to have a variety of other symptoms that include: